dark-oak/67hz/_posts/2020-01-01-to-the-lighthouse-woolf.md

 tags: [books, virginia woolf, fiction]
 ---

 First of all, this is the first Virginia Woolf I have read.
-On one hand, I am bummed out having gone through life up until now without her insight, but as Randy Travis would say - on the other hand.
+On one hand, I am bummed out having gone through life up until now without her insight, but as Randy Travis would say - ***on the other hand***.
 I have so much Woolf to consume.

 This book is just fantastic.
 Her style is unlike anything I have encountered.
 The reader is bounced from one character's thoughts to anothers.
 Some of the "On Writing" style books will tell you not to use voice-over or inner dialogue, but here it is essential.
 I have always been impressed by writers who can create full characters  who prop the story up on their own.
 Fill a book with even just one of those and you are golden.
 Steinbeck does it with dozens, but that's another story, literally.